jonelantha/react-responsive-pagination/packages/react-responsive-pagination/README.md

 - Use the component with `<Pagination current={currentPage} total={totalPages} onPageChange={pageChangeHandler} />` (see [Usage Example](#usage-example) for a more detailed example)

-- See the [About Auto Sizing](https://react-responsive-pagination.elantha.com/faq/#about-auto-sizing) in the FAQ for info on some limitations of the auto sizing algorithm.
+- See [About Auto Sizing](https://react-responsive-pagination.elantha.com/faq/#about-auto-sizing) in the FAQ for info on some limitations of the auto sizing algorithm.

 ## More details...